jbreitfelder/Jijou-s-app/README.md

 #### How to run the ui.R and server.R codes :

-First copy them to a directory (ex: "siny_app") inside your working space.
+First copy them to a directory (ex: "shiny_app") inside your working space.
 Then, on R studio's console :

 ```r
 library(shiny)